micmejia/bible-dump/NKJV/Isaiah/Isa 42.md

 The Lord is well pleased for His righteousness' sake; He will exalt the law and make _it_ honorable.

 ###### 22
-But this _is_ a people robbed and plundered; All of them are [^f]snared in holes, And they are hidden in prison houses; They are for prey, and no one delivers; For plunder, and no one says, "Restore!"
+But this _is_ a people robbed and plundered; All of them are snared in holes, And they are hidden in prison houses; They are for prey, and no one delivers; For plunder, and no one says, "Restore!"

 ###### 23
 Who among you will give ear to this? _Who_ will listen and hear for the time to come?